Comparing Powered Ported Bone Marrow Aspiration to Manual Standard Bone Marrow Aspiration Procedures

 A Study Comparing Powered Ported Bone Marrow Aspiration Procedures to Manual Standard Bone Marrow Aspiration Procedures Using Healthy Volunteers

-This single center, randomized, controlled trial will compare the manual standard bone marrow aspiration device to the powered ported bone marrow aspiration device for use in the iliac crest in healthy adult volunteers.
-The study will compare the subjects' perceived level of pain, time to sample acquisition, and quality of specimen yield of these devices.
-To serve as their own control, each subject will receive bilateral bone marrow aspiration procedures using both the manual standard and powered ported devices.
+This single center study will compare the manual standard bone marrow aspiration device to the powered ported bone marrow aspiration device for use in the iliac crest in healthy adult volunteers.
+The study will evaluate the subjects' perceived level of pain, time to sample acquisition, and quality of specimen yield of these devices.
+Each subject will receive bilateral bone marrow aspiration procedures using both the manual standard and powered ported devices.

 Study Overview